Night time in Portland, Oregon

 Dr. Enrique Abreu, Board Certified Anesthesiologist

-Portland Ketamine Clinic member of American Society of Ketamine Physicians.
+American Society of Ketamine Physicians

 On any given windy day you can find him kiteboarding on the Columbia or photographing the beauty of the Columbia Gorge.